sulth/TriassicSolutions/README.md

 The Tool allows easy labelling of images and creates text file compatible with DETECTNET / KITTI data set format.

-It offers the most easiest and convinent way of labelling an image.
+It offers the most easiest and convinient way of labelling an image.

- It aslo allows the user to draw rectangles around objects ,name these rectangles .
-Label.”txt” files are created in the same folder with the image and contains labels and their bounding box coordinates.
+It also allows the user to draw rectangles around objects ,name these rectangles; Label.”txt” files are created in the same folder with the corresponding images and contains the labels and their bounding box coordinates.

 The tool also offers the option of categorizing occluded images.